 Thankfully, officials were able to work with the same translation organizations they previously had and access translation memory from other translation projects in the past.
 Even though the hurricane had already hit, officials and translation organizations worked quickly to repurpose old emergency materials for breaking down this communication barrier.

-How Can You Apply Language Translation to Your Disaster Recovery Plan?
+How Can You Apply this to Your Disaster Recovery Plan?

 Knowing the most commonly spoken languages of a population and creating translated documents before any type of disaster could be a great addition to your disaster recovery plans.
 Keeping these documents on hand and updating them as often as you revisit your plans will minimize any loss of communication and added panic during an already stressful situation.
 Translated documents distributed before a disaster could also help non-English speakers better prepare and learn the necessary information before anything happens.